keberwein/blscrapeR/README.md

 #> 30 2016    M01    January   4.9           LNS14000000 2016-01-31
 ```

 **DISCLAIMER:** Some working knowledge of BLS series numbers are required here.
 The BLS [claims](http://www.bls.gov/developers/api_faqs.htm#signatures3) that they “do not currently have a catalog of series IDs.”
-As doubtful as that statement is, there’s not much we can do about it.
 The [BLS Data Finder website](http://beta.bls.gov/dataQuery/search) is a good place to nail down the series numbers we're looking for.

 API Keys
 --------

-Before you get any further, you should really consider [getting an API key]((http://data.bls.gov/registrationEngine/)) form the BLS, why?
-More data, that’s why!
+You should consider [getting an API key]((http://data.bls.gov/registrationEngine/)) form the BLS.
 The package has a function to install your key in your `.Renviron` so you’ll only have to worry about it once.
 Plus, it will add extra security by not having your key hard-coded in your scripts for all the world to see.

 ### From the BLS: